castai/docs/docs/guides/start-saving-quickly.md

 helm -n kube-system upgrade -i evictor castai/evictor --set dryRun=false
 ```

 This process will take some time.
-Also, Evictor will not cause any downtime to single replica deployments / statefulSets, pods
+Also, Evictor will not cause any downtime to single replica deployments / StatefulSets, pods
 without ReplicaSet, meaning that those nodes can't be removed gracefully.

 ### Stir the pod with manual migration